Home Articles The impact of Blockchain on the financial sector

 Ariel Salles

-Vice President of Technology, CIO, and CDO at Avivatec, Ariel Salles holds a postgraduate degree and is a Specialist in Project and System Analysis, with 15 years of experience in the IT field, having worked at companies such as B2W, Banco Schahin, and Accenture.
-In 2020, he joined Avivatec, and today he assumes the position of Vice President of Technology.
-The executive is also the CIO and CDO of the company and has worked on projects in major financial institutions such as Banco do Brasil, Bradesco, Itaú, Santander, and most recently Banco Votorantim.
+Avivatec's Vice President of Technology, CIO, and CDO, Ariel Salles, holds a postgraduate degree and specialization in Project and System Analysis and has 15 years of experience in the IT field, having worked for companies such as B2W, Banco Schahin, and Accenture.
+He joined Avivatec in 2020 and currently holds the position of Vice President of Technology.
+The executive is also the company's CIO and CDO and has worked on projects for major financial institutions such as Banco do Brasil, Bradesco, Itaú, Santander, and most recently Banco Votorantim.

 RELATED ARTICLES